Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB300', 'Running Rapise GUI Tests with Jenkins')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB300.aspx">KB300</a> Running Rapise GUI Tests with Jenkins

 Recommended approach is to use SpiraTest and RapiseLauncher designed for this task.
 In some cases it is not an option and we need to execute a test directly.
+Note: this manual is out of date.
+Please refer to the new one for Jenkins 2.440 instead.

 ### <a onclick="return RegisterKbClick('KB299', 'Installing Rapise on PC without Internet Access')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB299.aspx">KB299</a> Installing Rapise on PC without Internet Access